 I went through many ideas and did much research.
 I finally decided that I can make the smallest possible skull by having a Genetics laboratory program the word “Skull” into a piece of bacteria, via genetic coding.
 I then researched what Hirst had to say about why he chose that particular skull to make the platinum casting off of.
 What Hirst said in an interview was as follows: “It was quite hard to find a skull that actually just said I’m a skull and not said anything else.”
 I view this as a very obscure quote that clearly Hirst is using as a way to cover up the fact that he simply could not make the exact skull that he initially had intended to.
 I think that Hirst was afraid of being criticized by those who would say that he had compromised his vision.
 I personally think that he should have just told the truth and told the world that sometimes, due to financial restrictions, the artist has to find new and interesting ways to make an artwork.
-I once heard Chris Burden say something along the lines of how Conceptual Art evolves as it is being produced; that it turns into something different than the initial intention.
-I think he said it during a lecture that I watched online.
-I’m with Chris Burden on this one.

 To suit my own budget, I decided to have the genetically coded material produced and then to cover it with diamond powder.
 I wasn’t sure, for quite some time, what I would place this genetic material onto or even what the code would say, aside for the word “Skull.”
 I ultimately chose to have the aforementioned Hirst quote programmed into the genetics. (“It was quite hard to find a skull that actually just said I’m a skull and not said anything else.”)
 The genetic material had to be placed on an object of great importance; one that resonated an important message.
 Then I came across another Damien Hirst quote.
 Actually, I don’t even know if the following quote is by Hirst.
 It’s widely attributed to him, but unlike the first quote I didn’t see him saying it on video.